dieu-detruit/dora-gst-webrtc-sink/example/README.md

 - If the build fails with "gstreamer-webrtc-1.0 not found", install the GStreamer WebRTC plugins
 - Make sure port 8080 is not already in use
 - Check browser console for WebRTC connection errors
+- When using TLS with self-signed certificates, accept the certificate warning in your browser first
+- Ensure both SSL_CERT_PATH and SSL_KEY_PATH point to valid certificate and key files